 Google Core Ranking Factors: Relevance and Page Quality

-Relevance vs Quality
+Relevance vs Page Quality

 Google cares most about user satisfaction.
 It has an internal metric called IS score, given by human raters for each search result.
 This is most likely a combination of Needs Met (page relevance) rating and Page Quality rating assessed by search quality rates during search quality evaluations.